Luminoid/blog/source/_posts/Web-Framework-Comparison-2026.md

 ## The landscape

-The frontend ecosystem has matured significantly.
-Frameworks have specialized: some optimize for **web applications** (dashboards, SaaS), others for **content sites** (blogs, portfolios, docs), and a few try to do both.
-Picking the right one depends on what you're building.
+Frameworks have split into two camps: ones tuned for **web applications** (dashboards, SaaS) and ones tuned for **content sites** (blogs, portfolios, docs).
+A few try to do both.
+Pick by what you're building.

 This guide covers 15 options across 5 categories: